CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 - To edit the `apt` dependencies, edit the `dependencies/apt.txt` file.
 - To edit the `conda` and `pip` dependencies, edit the `dependencies/environment.yml` file.
 - To edit the more complex dependencies, edit the `Dockerfile`.

+When manually editing the dependencies files, you do not need to specify the specific version of the dependencies, these will be written to the environment files when you free the environment.
+You will only need to specify the major versions of specific dependencies you need.

 ### Interactively (while developing)